open-contracting/standard/docs/guidance/map/related_processes.md

 #### Invitation to participate in a second-stage competition

-Servicio Local de Educación Pública Puerto Cordillera invites suppliers on the framework to bid for a contract to buy 200 pencils with a [tender notice](https://www.mercadopublico.cl/CMII/Tienda/frm_GCV2_Ficha.aspx?IURL=uPteMZpbYBeM$07gdm9g$08EFecMSuZM0euS4Z$07cbeFMX_05ohEOMPbeteMZpbYBeM).
+Servicio Local de Educación Pública Puerto Cordillera publishes a [tender notice](https://www.mercadopublico.cl/CMII/Tienda/frm_GCV2_Ficha.aspx?IURL=uPteMZpbYBeM$07gdm9g$08EFecMSuZM0euS4Z$07cbeFMX_05ohEOMPbeteMZpbYBeM), inviting suppliers on the framework agreement to bid to supply 200 pencils.
 This represents an invitation to participate in a second-stage competition.

 In OCDS the second stage of the framework agreement procedure is represented as a separate contracting process with a new OCID.
 The contracting process for the second stage is linked to the contracting process for the first stage of the procedure using the `relatedProcess` section.

 The release has the following properties:

-* The `tag` is set to ‘tender
+* The `tag` is set to 'tender'
-* Include the information about the competition as normal in the tender block, and set `competitive` to `true`.
+* The tender section includes details about the competition, and `tender.competitive` is set to `true`.
-* In this new process, we set the `buyer` to Servicio Local de Educación Pública Puerto Cordillera.
+* Since this new contracting process has a single buyer, the `buyer` is set to Servicio Local de Educación Pública Puerto Cordillera.
-* Related this process with the framework agreement set up using the `relatedProcess` block with `relationship` field set to ‘framework’.
+* The `relatedProcesses` section is populated with a reference to the contracting process for the first stage.

 ```{jsoninclude} ../../examples/frameworks/open_multiple_second_stage.json
 :jsonpointer: